moorepants/dissertation/physicalparameters.rst

 tire has a contact patch and there is no distinct contact point.
 Instead I chose to measure the fork offset, :math:`f_o`, and compute the ideal trail.
-The fork offset was measured by clamping the steer tube of the front fork into a v-block on a flat table, :ref:`Figure 4 <figForkOffset>`.
+The fork offset was measured by clamping the steer tube of the front fork into a v-block on a flat table, :ref:`Figure 7.4<figForkOffset>`.
 For the Delft bicycles, a ruler was used to measure the height of the center of the head tube and the height of the center of the axle axis, and for the Davis bicycles we made use of more accurate height gages.
 The fork blades were aligned such that